For Our PlayersUpdatedTuesday March 22, 2022 byBrookwood Athletic Association Baseball & Softball.

 Learn to encourage your own teammates and realize that you are seeking a common goal - the satisfaction of a game well played.

-View each game as a learning opportunity and come from losses as well as victories stronger for having played.
+View each game as a learning opportunity that comes from losses as well as victories, and that you are stronger for having played.

-Respect your coach at all times and try to learn from each practice session and game situation.
+Respect your coach, your teammates, your opponents and the game at all times, and try to learn from each practice session and game situation.

 Always treat umpires and officials with respect, realizing that every umpire seeks to call each game to the best of his or her ability, and their function is to help assure that a fair, safe game is played.
 You can help by your attitude and behavior.

-If chosen to represent your division, league, state or region in tournament play, do so with pride and conduct yourself in such a manner as to bring honor to yourself and those you represent.
+If chosen to represent your division, league, state or region in tournament play, do so with pride and conduct yourself in such a manner as to bring honor to yourself and those you represent; your family, your teammates and the Brookwood Community.

+Good sportsmanship demands self-control.
 There is no place in the game of baseball for violence or unfair play of any kind.
 Retaliation for injuries is never acceptable.
-Good sportsmanship demands self-control.
+Throwing, or abuse of equipment, is not allowed at any time.